satriahrh/mig/README.md

-  down        Roll back the version by one downall     Roll back all migrations help        Help about any command redo        Re-run the latest migration status      Dump the migration status for the database up          Migrate the database to the most recent version available upone       Migrate the database by one version
+  down        Roll back the version by one downall     Roll back all migrations help        Help about any command redo        Down then up the latest migration redoall     Down then up all migrations status      Dump the migration status for the database up          Migrate the database to the most recent version available upone       Migrate the database by one version